-- Amber comes in many colors and shades.
+- Amber comes in many colors and shapes.

 After our tour, we stop in the retail store and see amber turned into necklaces, rings, earrings, shown off in silver and gold settings.

-Even though I’m sold on ambar, i don’t buy today.
+Even though I’m sold on amber, i don’t buy today.

 Not taking money when you go someplace is not always a bad travel precaution.